stassa/THELEMA/README.md

 If you need to change a setting, remember to enter:

 ```
-make.
+make, [configuration].
 ```

 At the Prolog top-level, or the changes won't take.
+The '[configuration]' bit is needed to ensure a newly specified corpus is actually loaded.

-With these settings, THELEMA will learn a non-lexicalised Context-Free Grammar from the "examples\_mtg\_hand\_simulation" mini-corpus (as its name implies this corpus was used for hand-simulations which explains why it's so tiny).
+With the above settings, TheLeMa will learn a non-lexicalised Context-Free Grammar from the "examples\_mtg\_hand\_simulation" mini-corpus (as its name implies this corpus was used for hand-simulations which explains why it's so tiny).

 Start training by entering this query at the Prolog top-level: